carmenbianca/report-liferay/plan.md

 The first two sub-questions directly elaborate on the main question in ways that are hopefully obvious:

-(@needs) What are the needs, demands, requirements and limitations of Liferay?
+@needs.
+What are the needs, demands, requirements and limitations of Liferay?

-(@solutions) What are the available technical solutions in the field of licensing compliance?
+@solutions.
+What are the available technical solutions in the field of licensing compliance?
 What are their qualities?

 Question @needs seeks to define some important terms in the main question.
 Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.

+The next two questions explore aspects that are directly tangential to the main question.
+They explore aspects which the main question does not specifically mention, but which will be important to research regardless.

-(@methods) What are the possible methods of detecting the \gls{inbound}
+@methods.
+What are the possible methods of detecting the \gls{inbound}
 licensing of code?
 What are their qualities?

-(@measure) Is it possible to measure the quality of licensing?

-(@manual) What are the scenarios that should require manual intervention by Legal or Engineering?
+@manual.
+What are the scenarios that should require manual intervention by Legal or Engineering?

+Question @methods looks similar to question @solutions, but they are in truth extremely different.
+Where question @solutions is focused on the technical aspect and available technical solutions, question @methods is purely non-technical and should not involve a single line of code.
+It is concerned with extracting information from data.

+Question @manual puts a boundary on the automatisation.
+Lawyers cannot yet be totally automated, and it helps to know the scenarios where we can certainly say that automation is unwanted.

+Which leaves the last question:

+@measure.
+Is it possible to measure the quality of licensing?
+If so, how?

+This question is slightly out-of-scope for main question, but completely in-scope for the requirements analysis and project goals, which is why it is left in.
+One of the goals of the project is to improve the licensing.
+The answer to question @measure allows us to test the quality of the delivered work.

 # Project activities